LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 mastery and enjoyment of the game is the matter of tactical skill and literary imagination.
 To be honest, a lot of imagination is required for this rudimentary game, but it's playable and winnable.
-The game also features experimental multiplayer cooperative and competitive modes, but they are troublesome to play with the shared-screen and shared-keyboard interface available at this time.
 Contributions welcome.